mariamsayedd/E-commerice-Microservices/README.md

 | `/shop-api/**` | shop-service |
 | `/inventory-api/**` | inventory-service |

+A Postman collection covering every endpoint — including negative/security cases (missing token, wrong role, over-withdrawal) — is included separately.

 ## Resilience

-`shop-service`'s calls to `wallet-service` (payment) and `inventory-service` (product sync) are wrapped in Resilience4j circuit breakers.
-Current breaker states are visible at:
+shop-service's calls to wallet-service (payment) and inventory-service (product sync) are wrapped in Resilience4j circuit breakers:

 ```
 GET /shop-api/actuator/circuitbreakers
 GET /shop-api/actuator/circuitbreakerevents
 ```

-Stopping the target service and retrying a call several times trips the breaker to `OPEN` (fails fast instead of hanging); it transitions to `HALF_OPEN` after a cooldown and back to `CLOSED` once calls succeed again.
+Stopping the target service and retrying trips the breaker to `OPEN` (fails fast instead of hanging); it moves to `HALF_OPEN` after a cooldown and back to `CLOSED` once calls succeed again.